NOTICE OF PRIVACY PRACTICES FOR

 - Right to Request Restriction

-You have the right to request restrictions on the use and disclosure of your protected health information for 1) treatment, payment or healthcare operations, or 2) providing information regarding your identity and status to persons inquiring about you or who are involved in your care.
-Satellite is not required to grant your request, but if it does, it will comply with your request, except in an emergency situation or until the restriction is terminated by you or Satellite.
+You have the right to request restrictions on the use and disclosure of your protected health information for (1) treatment, payment or health care operations, (2) providing information regarding your identity and status to persons inquiring about you or who are involved in your care, or (3) services paid entirely out-of-pocket to a third party payor.
+Satellite is not required to grant your request, except that Satellite is obligated by law to accept restrictions on disclosures for services paid entirely out-of-pocket.
+If Satellite does grant your request, it will comply with your request, except in an emergency situation or until the restriction is terminated by you or Satellite..